 - grieving the losses that live underneath overeating

-- strengthening your capacity to be with discomfort and feel uncomfortable emotions
+- and strengthening your capacity to be with discomfort and feel uncomfortable emotions

 Closing blessing